 Medicine Summer School

 Keele University School of Medicine will this year be hosting a fully-funded residential Summer School in partnership with Health Education England and the Medical Schools Council.
-This exciting event - for students from under-represented backgrounds and specifically targetting parts of the Midlands that are under-served by medical schools' outreach activity - will take place from Tuesday 27 to Friday 30 August 2019.
+This exciting event is for students from under-represented backgrounds, specifically targetting parts of the Midlands that are under-served by medical schools' outreach activity.

 Currently open to students nominated by the Sutton Trust.

 This is intended to be a high impact event that provides a real taste of University life and studying Medicine, including lectures, laboratory skills as well as providing social activities.
 Applicants must be in Year 11 and from a Widening Participation cohort, something that we will assess on application (eligibility criteria will apply).

 Students will have the opportunity to stay on campus for the duration of the programme and take part in sessions delivered by psychiatrists, GPs and doctors specialising in emergency medicine.
 They will also have the chance to meet current medical students and take part in a range of medical school learning activities.

 The event offers a pathway for students who already have an aspiration to pursue a career in medicine but also encourages students who are curious to consider taking part.